certeu/morio/docs/docs/guides/design/readme.md

 On this page we will go over the high-level design of Morio, as well as cover our design objectives, and outline why we made the choices we made.

+## Executive Summary

+Morio is an observability platform based on best-of-breed open source technologies that is powerful, yet easy to deploy, manage, maintain, and extend.

+Anyone with sufficient expertise, time, and dedication can build a state-of-the-art streaming data infrastructure out of the components we have chosen.
+But with Morio you don't have to as it provides an appliance-like experience where you can setup and configure the entire system through it's web UI or REST API.

+Without being dismissive of our own efforts, the hard work in Morio is done by off-the-shelf components with a proven track record.

+What we hope to accomplish with Morio is to bring these technologies together as a neat pre-made bundle so that everyone can enjoy them without the steep learning curve.

 ## History

 [CERT-EU](https://cert.europa.eu/) is the cybersecurity service for the